Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Introduction

-Most people think cholesterol alone determines heart disease risk.
-If your LDL looks “normal,” you’re often told you’re fine.
-Yet many heart attacks occur in people with acceptable LDL levels.
+Most people believe that cholesterol alone determines heart disease risk.
+If your LDL (low-density lipoprotein) looks “normal,” you are often told you are in the clear.
+Yet, many heart attacks occur in individuals with acceptable LDL levels.

 This is where the atherogenic index becomes important.

-The atherogenic index is a simple calculation that reveals how damaging your lipid pattern may be—especially in people with insulin resistance, prediabetes, or normal-looking cholesterol panels that hide real risk.
+It is a simple calculation that reveals how damaging your lipid pattern may be—especially in people with insulin resistance, prediabetes, or normal-looking cholesterol panels that hide real risk.
 It reflects how cholesterol behaves, not just how much of it is present.

 What Is the Atherogenic Index?